goosetuv/Snow-Log-Collector/README.md

 ### Updating from v1.x
 I re-wrote Snow Log Collector entirely from the ground up.
 Although it looks the same the code behind it is entirely different and using a different type of installer package, as a result installing v2.0 is seen by Windows as a brand new application.

-To update from v1.x I recommend uninstalling your current installation and then installing v2.0.
-No configuration data is from v1 is supported in v2 and will need to be set up again.
+To update from v1.x you will need to uninstall your current installation and then install v2.0.
+Configuration data for v1.x is not compatible with version 2.0 so all configuration will need to be re-done.

 ## Features